Seven World Wonders That Just Missed The Cut

 The forest also plays host to a series of small Hindu temples that have quietly carried out traditional ceremonies in this sanctuary since 1350.
 Elsewhere the forest is clear of people, with only the monkeys, trees and thousands of species of plants for company!

-Would you want to sail to any of these destinations?
+So would you want to sail to any of these destinations?
 Have you been to any of them before?
+Are there any destinations you would like to see added to the list?
+Let us know in the comments below…

 Other Articles you may be interested in